 - Picking up some speed, build some momentum, and push your chest forward as you arrive at the curb.
 The thrusting of your chest in tandem with the energy that you’ve built will have enough force to carry you over the incline.

 - Using your most stable foot, simply roll your board one wheel at a time over to the top of the incline.
 When your dominant foot is already on top of the curb, shift the board to a 180-degree angle.
 After that, follow through with your other foot.
 This approach is much slower and may be better suited for those who haven’t yet the courage or skill to speed up.
 It will also be more useful for a shorter ascent.

 How To Get a Handle on Advanced Moves and Tricks

 Getting on and off your hoverboard?
 Got that one down.

-Moving back and forth?
+Are you moving back and forth?
 Down.

-Twisting and turning?
+Are you twisting and turning?
 Down.